mzazon/awesome-cloud-projects/aws/offline-first-mobile-applications-amplify-datastore/offline-first-mobile-applications-amplify-datastore.md

 > **Note**: This recipe uses React Native for demonstration, but DataStore works with iOS, Android, Flutter, and web applications.

-> **Warning**: Ensure proper error handling in production applications, as network failures and authentication token expiration can affect synchronization.
-Implement retry logic and user feedback mechanisms for robust offline experiences.

 ## Preparation

 ```bash